Forbidden regimes in the distribution of bipartite quantum correlations due to multiparty entanglement

 The $n$-qubit states, considered in the analytical study of the bound on quantum monogamy in the previous section, constitute some special classes of multiparty state of arbitrary number of qubits.
-To visualize the multiparty entanglement bound obtained in Theorem \ref{p1} and Proposition 1, we now randomly generate four- and five-qubit states.
+To visualize the multiparty entanglement bound obtained in Theorem~\ref{p1} and Proposition~1, we now randomly generate four- and five-qubit states.
 The random states are chosen using Haar uniform distribution.

-Fig. \ref{figure1} depicts the behavior of genuine multiparty entanglement with respect to the quantum monogamy scores for $\cal{C}^2$ and $\cal{N}^2$ (Figs. 1(a)-1(f)) and for $\cal{D}$ and $\Delta$ (Figs. 1(g)-1(l)) for the randomly generated four-qubit states corresponding to the parametrized six SLOCC inequivalent classes ($|G^i\rangle$, for $i$ = 1 to 6).
-The nine SLOCC inequivalent classes of four-qubit states are discussed in Appendix \ref{four} and their exact forms are given in Table \ref{table-9classes}.
-Fig. \ref{figure1} shows that the quantum monogamy scores are bounded by the quadratic and entropic functions of generalized geometric measure for the set of states belonging to the SLOCC inequivalent classes for four-qubits.
-It is known that quantum discord and quantum work-deficit can have negative monogamy scores for certain states, i.e., the measures are not monogamous \cite{viola,viola1}.
-This is observed by the negative regions Figs. \ref{figure1}(g)- \ref{figure1}(l) .
+Fig.~\ref{figure1} depicts the behavior of genuine multiparty entanglement with respect to the quantum monogamy scores for $\cal{C}^2$ and $\cal{N}^2$ (Figs. 1(a)-1(f)) and for $\cal{D}$ and $\Delta$ (Figs. 1(g)-1(l)) for the randomly generated four-qubit states corresponding to the parametrized six SLOCC inequivalent classes ($|G^i\rangle$, for $i$ = 1 to 6).
+The nine SLOCC inequivalent classes of four-qubit states are discussed in \ref{four} and their exact forms are given in Table~\ref{table-9classes}.

+Fig.~\ref{figure1} shows that the quantum monogamy scores are bounded by the quadratic and entropic functions of generalized geometric measure for the set of states belonging to the SLOCC inequivalent classes for four-qubits.
+It is known that quantum discord and quantum work-deficit can have negative monogamy scores for certain states, i.e., the measures are not monogamous \cite{viola,viola1, viola3}.
+This is observed by the negative regions Figs.~\ref{figure1}(g)- \ref{figure1}(l) .

-Fig. \ref{figure2} shows the bound on monogamy scores for randomly generated symmetric four- and five-qubit states.
-The symmetric states are generated using a random superposition of Dicke states, with different excitations, as shown in Appendix \ref{symmetric} by using a uniform Haar distribution.
+Fig.~\ref{figure2} shows the bound on monogamy scores for randomly generated symmetric four- and five-qubit states.
+The symmetric states are generated using a random superposition of Dicke states, with different excitations, as shown in \ref{symmetric} by using a uniform Haar distribution.
 The figure shows that the generated symmetric four- and five-qubit states satisfy the multiparty entanglement bound on quantum monogamy in terms of the functions of the generalized geometric measure.
-Fig. \ref{figure3} exhibits the bound for randomly generated four- and five-qubit states using a uniform Haar distribution.
+Fig.~\ref{figure3} exhibits the bound for randomly generated four- and five-qubit states using a uniform Haar distribution.